Workers Compensation Insurance — Minnesota

 Experience Modifier (EMR)

 Your claims history compared to industry average.
 EMR of 1.0 is average.
-Below 1.0 (better than average) = premium discount.
-Above 1.0 (worse than average) = surcharge.
+Below 1.0 = premium discount.
+Above 1.0 = surcharge.
 Your EMR follows your business for 3 years.
 Fewer claims = lower EMR = lower premium.

 Cost Control

 Safety programs, return-to-work programs, and prompt claims reporting all reduce long-term workers comp costs.
 Prevention keeps claims from happening.
-Return-to-work gets injured employees back quickly — the single biggest driver of claim cost reduction.
+Return-to-work is the single biggest driver of claim cost reduction.

 📋